Hong Kong West Kowloon station: Mainland Port Area

 The Mainland Port Area is an area inside West Kowloon station that serves as a border control point between mainland China and Hong Kong.
 The area has been effectively ceded to mainland China for a token HK$1,000 a year in rent.
 Since September 2018, mainland Chinese immigration and police personnel operate exclusively within the area, and the laws of mainland China, rather than Hong Kong, are enforced.

+This arrangement was controversial both before and after its implementation, particularly amongst members of the pan-democratic and localist political camps.
+The Hong Kong Bar Association stated that the arrangement would "severely undermine" confidence in the rule of law in Hong Kong.
+Additionally, some people opposed the building of the rail link in the first place in 2009-2010.

 Area definition

 The area delineated and coloured orange on Plan No. 1 and Annex 1 to Plan No. 1 in Schedule 2 of the Guangzhou-Shenzhen-Hong Kong Express Rail Link (Co-location) Ordinance is declared as the Mainland Port Area.
-It comprises the China Customs and China Immigration Inspection checkpoints on B2 and B3 levels, the platform areas on B4 level, and the passageways connecting them.
+It comprises the China Customs and National Immigration Administration checkpoints on B2 and B3 levels, the platform areas on B4 level, and the passageways connecting them.
 A train compartment of a passenger train in operation on the Hong Kong Section of the Express Rail Link is to be regarded as part of the Mainland Port Area.
 This arrangement will facilitate mainland border control preclearance in Hong Kong.
 Reports in the British press suggested this area amounts to a cession of 1000000 sqft of the station for a token annual rent of HK$ 1,000 (reported as being equivalent to £99).

-Except for reserved matters, the Mainland Port Area is to be regarded as an area lying outside Hong Kong but lying within Mainland China for the purposes of the application of the laws of mainland China, and of the laws of Hong Kong, in the Mainland Port Area; and the delineation of jurisdiction over the Mainland Port Area.
+Except for reserved matters, the Mainland Port Area is to be regarded as an area lying outside Hong Kong but lying within mainland China for the purposes of the application of the laws of mainland China, and of the laws of Hong Kong, in the Mainland Port Area; and the delineation of jurisdiction over the Mainland Port Area.
 It does not affect the boundary of the administrative division of the Hong Kong Special Administrative Region.

 Although the West Kowloon HSR station is listed on a page titled by the Shenzhen municipal government online, it is unclear whether this qualifies as a Port of Exit for the Shenzhen SEZ Visa on Arrival.